Government-backed postgraduate loans worth up to £10,000 are now available, to help Masters students cover their tuition fees and living expenses

 How will I receive my Masters loan?

-How will I repay my Masters loan?
+When will I repay my postgraduate loan?

 How do I apply for a Masters loan?